jbmorley/compute/README.md

    5. Set up the Raspberry Pi to connect to your iOS device over WebDAV:

-      1. Install `davfs2`
+      1. Create a new mount point:

          ```bash
-         sudo apt update
-         sudo apt install davfs2
-         ```

-      2. Create a new mount point:

-         ```bash
          sudo mkdir /mnt/webdav
          ```

-      3. Add the following entry to `/etc/fstab`:
+      2. Add the following entry to `/etc/fstab`:

          ```
          # iPad
          http://10.55.0.5:8080/ /mnt/webdav davfs _netdev,noauto,user,uid=pi,gid=pi 0 0
          ```

-      4. Start the mount:
+      3. Start the mount:

          ```bash
          sudo mount /mnt/webdav
          ```

-      5. Install and run the Bluetooth keep-alive server.
+      4. Install and run the Bluetooth keep-alive server.
 Unforutnately this requires dropping back to an earlier version of Node.js to address some dependency incompatibilities (see https://github.com/noble/bleno/issues/440):

          ```bash
          sudo npm install -g n